sy9/go-axl/README.md

 * `-k` ignore TLS certificate
 * `-s <schema-version>` AXL schema version (default is 12.5)

+## Save SQL response as CSV

+If you execute an `executeSQLQuery` AXL request you can use the `-savesql myfile.csv` command to save the response in CSV format.
+The first line will be a comment (starting with `#`) documenting the column names.
+You can use this CSV file for later AXL requests if needed.

 ## Common error codes

 If something goes wrong you should see an error code explaining the reason.
 Here are some common ones sent by CUCM: